Hospice Waikato is the only New Zealand hospice to offer a specialist child-focused palliative care service.

 Rainbow Place is where children, young people and their families can find care and support throughout this very difficult time.
 Our incredible team help relieve symptoms, improve quality of life, and support parents and siblings through a child’s illness and into bereavement.
 Our palliative care is specifically tailored to the unique physical, psychological and cognitive development of each child.

 We also provide specialised therapeutic support for children and young people experiencing grief and bereavement related to a family member under the care of Hospice Waikato.
-This includes children and young people affected by the sudden death of someone close to them.
+This includes children and young people affected by the sudden death of someone close to them according to available caseload capacity and resources.

 Age-appropriate, sensitive, but honest communication with children is the cornerstone of our children’s and young person’s palliative care.